 A tactical pen can be a good addition to an everyday carry bag.
 Tactical pens have a lot of features and can be taken places where other weapons are not allowed, including airplanes and airports.
 Pens vary widely in cost based on brand name, materials, and features.
 For most, its best to start with a low- to mid-price pen, especially to stash multiple pens in different bags or vehicles.

-Tactical pens can do a lot of damage if wielded properly, but like any weapon, you must develop the skills and strategies to use it effectively as a backup weapon.
+Tactical pens can do a lot of damage if wielded properly, but like any weapon, you must develop the skills and strategies to use it effectively as a backup self defense weapon.

 Before buying a tactical pen, carefully consider what type of replacement ink cartridges it uses.
 Some pens can take a variety of cartridges, whereas others require a very specific cartridge.
 Waterproof ink is worth the investment if you often write outdoors.